 Online study is the fastest growing sector of vocational and university education, and the CIV Training and Assessment online as an option is booming.
 The number of online training providers and courses are now more popular than face-to-face training.
 Two main reasons for the boom in online training is to do with the very low cost of providing these courses and fierce competition of providers.
 While normally low cost is good for the student, it does not add up when you look at the statistics.

 Research consistently shows that online course completion rates are significantly low, with only one out of ten students actually completing their course.
-This means that 90% of students have spent their money on a course and will not receive a qualification at the end.
-Some providers training providers have online completion rates in the single digits.
+This means that 94% of students have spent their money on a course and will not receive a qualification at the end.
+To make it clear only 6% of online student actually finish their course.
+Many training providers have online completion rates in the single digits.
 Always ask what is the completion rate of a course before you pay your hard earned money.

-3. TAE40110 Training and Assessment online or by distance is suited for regional workplace trainers
+3. TAE40116 Training and Assessment online or by distance is suited for regional workplace trainers

-As an experienced Vocational Education and Training practitioner and looking at the research, anyone thinking of attempting the TAE40110 CIV in Training and Assessment should ask themselves these questions:
+As an experienced Vocational Education and Training practitioner and looking at the research, anyone thinking of attempting the TAE40116 CIV in Training and Assessment should ask themselves these questions:

 Is a low price the real reason I chose the provider?